7 Ways to Practice Lawn Mower Safety

 No matter how big of a mowing pro you think you are, you can screw it up, which is why good safety habits are important.
-Following lawn mower safety precautions will help reduce your risk of personal injury or damage to your mower and other property.
+Following lawn mower safety precautions will help reduce your risk of injury while preventing damage to your mower and other property.

 As a first safety step, you should always read the operator's manual that comes with your specific make and model of your lawn mower, tractor or zero turn.
 Every model has different features and a different design.
 Knowing safety features and warnings specific to your mower can help to prevent injuries and accidents from occurring.